-Here at Creative Boom we rely on Gmail to power our inboxes and we know many freelancers and agencies do the same.
+Here at Creative Boom, we rely on Gmail to power our inboxes, and we know many freelancers and agencies do the same.
 The beauty of Gmail, beyond its low pricing and reliability, is that its browser-based inbox is incredibly flexible, with a whole raft of add-ons available through the Google Apps Marketplace.

 Here are 10 of our favourite tools to help you make the most of the power of Gmail, streamline your workflow, boost your productivity and ultimately save you time during your working day.

-This is an incredibly powerful tool that pulls all your contacts’ details into one place, displaying their photos, social profiles, recent tweets and more, right from within your inbox.
+Rapportive is an incredibly powerful tool that pulls all your contacts’ details into one place, displaying their photos, social profiles, recent tweets and more, right from within your inbox.
 It replaces the ads you usually see inside Gmail with all this extra info, so you can instantly find out where they are, where they work and what they like through data pulled from their social media accounts.
 You can even add Mailchimp integration to understand if they’re engaging with your content by seeing whether or not they have opened your newsletters.

 With its super-smooth integration with Gmail, Google Docs and your Google Calendar, Wrike is a great choice for managing projects in the cloud.
 Create, schedule and tracks tasks directly from your inbox and have them sync to your calendars to help you manage your schedule efficiently.

-Solutions for customer relationship management – or CRM for short – can often be far too complex and involved for many freelancers and small agencies.
+Solutions for customer relationship management – or CRM for short – can often be far too complicated and involved for many freelancers and small agencies.
 Thankfully, Streak has stripped out all the unnecessary weight, offering CRM managed from right within Gmail.
 You can keep track of deals and sales pipelines, use it for managing customer support requests or even managing your recruitment processes.
 All of this is added seamlessly on top of your inbox and is currently free while in beta, so it’s a great time to sign up.

-One of the most popular CRM options in the Google Apps Marketplace, Insightly impresses with its tight integration with Gmail, allowing you to save contact details with one click and convert emails to tasks or leads instantly so you never lose track of an opportunity.
+One of the most popular CRM options in the Google Apps Marketplace, Insightly impresses with its tight integration with Gmail, allowing you to save contact details with one click and convert emails to tasks or leads instantly, so you never lose track of an opportunity.

 A new kid on the block but a cheaper alternative to Grexit, Squadmail works in much the same way by allowing you to set up shared folders through the use of labels.
-You can also use it as a collaborative inbox as each shared label is given its own email address, so you could divert emails sent to a specific address, such as [email protected] for example, straight into a shared folder.
+You can also use it as a collaborative inbox as each shared label is given its own email address so that you could divert emails sent to a specific address, such as suppo[email protected] for example, straight into a shared folder.

 9. Send From Gmail

 One of the things that many people don’t like when moving to Gmail from a desktop client is that it does not have the same integration with other applications on your computer or from other web pages.
-The Send from Gmail add-on solves that by setting Gmail as your default email client, so whenever you click on an email address in a web page it opens up a the compose message box from your browser-based email account.
+The Send from Gmail add-on solves that by setting Gmail as your default email client, so whenever you click on an email address in a web page, it opens up the compose message box from your browser-based email account.

 After joining forces with Dropbox earlier this year, the anticipation for the launch of Mailbox was understandably high.
 Luckily the end product did not disappoint, with this iPhone and iPad app providing a beautiful but, more importantly, hyper-productive way to deal with your Gmail accounts on the move.
-It’s lightning fast, intuitive and fun to use, relying on quick swipes to quickly delete or archive emails or snooze them to deal with them at a more convenient time.
+It’s lightning-fast, intuitive and fun to use, relying on quick swipes to quickly delete or archive emails or snooze them to deal with them at a more convenient time.
 Ploughing through your inbox has never been so much fun.